Mega Man Legacy Collection: Overview

+The first Legacy Collection focuses on the series' initial entries for the NES: Mega Man (1987), Mega Man 2 (1988), Mega Man 3 (1990), Mega Man 4 (1991), Mega Man 5 (1992), and Mega Man 6 (1993).
+Legacy Collection 2 compiles the later mainline entries: the SNES game Mega Man 7 (1995), the PlayStation game Mega Man 8 (1996), and the Wii games Mega Man 9 (2008) and Mega Man 10 (2010).
+Legacy Collection 2 also includes all of the downloadable content released for Mega Man 9 and 10, which can be unlocked by completing each game or inputting a secret code on each game's title screen.

 Players can choose between playing the Japanese "Rockman" versions and the international "Mega Man" versions of each game.
-Both collections feature a "Museum" mode that includes galleries of concept art and production images, as well as a music player for all the music tracks in the game.
+Both collections feature a "Museum" mode that includes galleries of concept art, sprite sheets, and production images, as well as a music player for all the music tracks in the game.
 The Nintendo 3DS and Switch versions of the first collection feature an additional Museum section for the gallery known as "Antiques" that is not present in the other versions, which includes over 200 additional images, such as scans of original box art and pages of the Japanese version of the instruction manuals.
-A "Challenges" mode offers several time-based missions for players to attempt, such as completing a certain goal within a stage or defeating multiple bosses.
-Additional challenges can be unlocked in the 3DS and Switch compilations by using a Mega Man Amiibo.
+A "Challenges" mode offers over fifty time-based missions for players to attempt, such as completing a certain goal within a stage or defeating multiple bosses.
+Several Challenges are divided into sections of levels from the included games, which contain portals for Mega Man to travel through to reach the end, with all of his weapons being unlocked from the start.
+Eleven additional challenges can be unlocked in the 3DS and Switch compilations by using a Mega Man Amiibo.
+Cheat sheets on the optimal order to defeat the Robot Masters are added as a bonus feature in Mega Man Legacy Collection, but are not included in its sequel.
+An "Extra Armor" feature was added in Legacy Collection 2 that reduces the damage players take by half.
 Legacy Collection also includes a Database mode similar to that of the earlier Rockman Complete Works releases, which lists character profiles.
 By highlighting a specific Robot Master in the Database (Legacy Collection) or Gallery (Legacy Collection 2), players can play a practice battle against that Robot Master.
 The Switch version of Legacy Collection includes a gameplay rewind feature to further assist novice players, which was later added to previous releases via a free update, excluding the 3DS version.